Sparks01/dnd-2024-statblock-obsidian/README.md

 - Supports Homebrewry style inside the monster and monsterwide (for wider statblocks) code block.
 - Includes stat tables, traits, actions, and reactions styling
-- New Feature (experimental) - Wikilinks now work if using the CLI tool.
+- New Feature (experimental) - Markdown Links now work if using the CLI tool.

 ## Installation